stoneacre/beautiful-jekyll/_posts/2017-01-26-how-to-have-a-credit-card-with-bad-credit.md

 Payment policies are the final major item to consider when looking at a credit card.
 Does the company allow you to set your own payment date each month?
 Do they allow you to miss one payment during the year penalty free?
 How is the APR calculated against late payments, and what fees are charged against a late payment?
 These are all important questions to ask before signing the dotted line.

-2. **Ignoring the fine print**
+### 2. Ignoring the fine print

 A credit card agreement is lengthy document filled with legalese and disclosures.
 Take time to read and understand the entire document.
 If you don’t understand a certain term or paragraph, ask the bank or credit union issuing the card.
 All major credit cards provide toll free phone numbers where new customers (or potential customers) can call and ask questions.
 Take advantage of this service and get the answers you deserve.
 If you aren’t satisfied with the answers you get, _**don’t sign the agreement!**_

 As the client, you are in control of the process.
 Make it work on your terms.

-3. **Only paying the monthly minimum balance**
+### 3. Only paying the monthly minimum balance

 Once you have your card (secured or unsecured) it is important to make monthly payments and maintain a zero balance on your card.
 If your credit limit is $5,000 and your monthly bill is $4,500… your minimum payment may only be $500.
 The credit card company actually wants you to only pay the minimum, as this generates more interest revenue for them.
 By only making the minimum payment you are hurting yourself in two ways:

-> 1. You still owe $4,000 on the card even AFTER the minimum payment is made.
+_a.
+You still owe $4,000 on the card even AFTER the minimum payment is made.
 This is $4,000 which will be accruing interest on a monthly basis moving forward.
-These interest charges can add up significantly over the course of a year
+These interest charges can add up significantly over the course of a year_

-> 2. You are maintaining a high debt utilization ratio by not paying off the balance.
-If your credit limit is $5,000 and you are carrying a balance of $4,000, this means that you are using 80% of your total credit limit.
+_b.
+You are maintaining a high debt utilization ratio by not paying off the balance.
+If your credit limit is $5,000 and you are carrying a balance of $4,000, this means that you are using 80% of your total credit limit._

->>(4,000 / 5,000) x 100 = 80
+_(4,000 / 5,000) x 100 = 80_

->Most credit card advisors recommend carrying a balance of no more than 30% of your credit limit.
+Most credit card advisors recommend carrying a balance of no more than 30% of your credit limit.
 On a $5,000 balance this would mean at most a balance of $1,500.

-4. **Jumping into a balance transfer in order to lower your interest rate**
+### 4. Jumping into a balance transfer in order to lower your interest rate

 Balance transfers can be great.
 By transferring your existing credit card debt to a card with a lower interest rate – it is possible to save thousands of dollars per year.

 But here is the catch: Most balance transfers will cost you an upfront fee in addition to a percentage of the balance being transferred.
 It is critical to do the math and determine if the amount you are saving in annual percentage points is greater than the fees from switching the balance.
 Additionally – many balance transfer credit cards will offer an “introductory rate”, which may be very low.
 This rate is many times valid for six months or the first year, and after that the rate may be higher than your original card’s rate!

-5. **Overusing cash advances**
+### 5. Overusing cash advances

 This is a big one.
 Most major credit cards provide the ability to get cash advances.
 This means that the credit card company gives you cash, and adds the balance to your credit card statement.
 It would be normal to assume that the interest rate on these cash advances would be the same as if you bought gas or groceries with the card.
 Wrong.